 At times, there were fourteen of us but we still all fit in the room with space for card games and many a drink.
 The bunk beds were comfortable and the temperature in the room was suitably cozy.
 The kitchen was stocked, if a little cramped, and bathrooms were kept clean.
 The nice mosaic floor was a little chilly so socks/slippers are recommended.

-Budapest is carved in two by the Danube.
+Budapest is carved in two by the Danube River.
 To the West is the old town of Buda, and to the East lies the flatter Pest.
-Our hostel was in Pest and so we had to cross the Széchenyi Chain Bridge to visit the castle.
+Our hostel was in Pest and so we had to cross the Széchenyi Chain Bridge to visit Buda Castle.
 Snow was falling, and in an effort to keep their feet dry, our friends were putting their be-socked feet into plastic sandwich bags before putting on their shoes.
 I, thinking I was some sort of genius, had my perfectly waterproof wellies.
 Those of you who know why this was a bad plan, will know the massive regret I felt for giggling at those sandwich bags.
 Those who haven’t, stay tuned.

 We decided that we only wanted to pay for the funicular that led up to Castle Hill one way, and planned to save it for our coming down treat.

-Up the hill we scrambled, a rather ungainly lot, there was significantly more snow here than in the busy city streets.
+Up the hill we scrambled, a rather ungainly lot; there was significantly more snow here than in the busy city streets.
 By the time we reached the top, my feet were really beginning to hurt as the cold from the snow froze the rubber boots.
+Weirdly, I knew it would be cold for New Year’s Eve in Budapest, but I just wasn’t mentally prepared.

 We wandered the castles cobbled streets, stopping to make snow angels in the untouched powder.